 Particularly if you’re studying our flagship Product Management certification, your instructor will focus not only on hard skills like creating user stories, conducting research, iteration and product launches but also on soft skills.
 These are skills like public speaking and leadership, the more subtle characteristics that are essential for any successful product leader.
+Practical group work happens in every class, so when you login to your student portal, you know that you gotta bring your A-game!

 “Rather than just sitting through lectures, you’re forced into group exercises that test your knowledge of the frameworks and processes you learn each week.
 Homework is due every week so you also have accountability to get things done.”